noaione/yuusha-shoukan-ln/sources/v04/chapter2.md

 [Even so, for Luna to side with Kaito-san so strongly...
 Are you up to something?]

-[....H-Hahaha, don’t say something stupid...]
+[...H-Hahaha, don’t say something stupid...]

 [...She’s up to something.]